 Can I Put My Neon Tetra Fish In A Fishbowl?

-It is not recommended that you put your neon tetra fish into a bowl.
-You need to keep them in the tank as small as 10-gallon along with its school.
+Putting your neon tetra fish into a bowl is not recommended.
+You need to keep them in a tank as small as 10 gallons along with its school.

 Your neon tetra will suffocate and also die of loneliness in the bowl.
 Do not be this cruel and go choose another fish that can live in the fishbowl.